 XL Video Cisco Live 2014 Milan Photo Sean Ebsworth Barness

-To integrate a 'second screen' in plenary sessions, XL Video contacted Matt Mapleston to create a system that would communicate with attendees' devices, connected to the WiFi network on the Cisco website, and that allowed the sending of messages, imagery, Animations, Videos, Etc. to the thousands of devices connected during the event.
+To integrate a 'second screen' in plenary sessions, XL Video contacted Matt Mapleston to create a system that communicates with attendees' devices, connected to the WiFi network on the Cisco website, and that allowed the sending of messages, images, animations, videos, etc. to the thousands of devices connected during the event.

-Delegates present in the plenary hall or auditorium connected to Cisco WiFi that directed to a specific IP address through their web browser, and during the opening session, images sent by the devices were displayed on the main screen, automatically adapting to the resolution and orientation of the connected device (tablet, smartphone,...).
-This system was also used to display the slides of the presentations on the same personal devices..
+Delegates present in the plenary room or auditorium connected to Cisco WiFi which directed to a specific IP address through their web browser, and during the opening session, images sent by the devices were shown on the main screen, automatically adapting to the resolution and orientation of the connected device (tablet, smartphone,…).
+This system was also used to display presentation slides on the same personal devices..

 XL Video Cisco Live 2014 Milan Photo Sean Ebsworth Barnes

-For the 37 informal meeting rooms reserved for Cisco Live 2014, XL Video has supplied 36 Projectors (between 6 and 20 K) of the firm Panasonic, using the new Lightware HDBaseT DVI over CAT system, as well as DVI over CAT 37 powered by Cisco encoders, that allowed attendees access to the presentation.
+For the 37 Informal meeting rooms reserved for Cisco Live 2014, XL Video has supplied 36 projectors (between 6 y 20 K) from Panasonic, that used the new Lightware HDBaseT DVI over CAT system, as well as DVI over CAT 37 powered by Cisco encoders, that allowed attendees access to the presentation.

-The rest room has been equipped with about twenty monitors, in formats of 47 until 90 Inch, along with 80 comfort monitors, all over fifty Barco Image Pro II and ten climbers Barco PDS-902.
+The break rooms have been equipped with twenty monitors, in formats of 47 until 90 inches, along with 80 comfort monitors, all over fifty Barco Image Pro II and ten climbers Barco PDS-902.

-XL Video also took care of the supply of an 11.5 LED screen×3 meters from the manufacturer Absen which has been used to welcome attendees to this event.
+XL Video was also responsible for the supply of an 11.5 LED screen×3 manufacturer meters Roll call which has been used to welcome attendees to this event.